Linus-Jonsson/Linus-Jonsson/README.md

 I Love Creating Games.

-There it is, four words that my life revolves around at the moment.
+There they are, the four words that my life revolves around at the moment.
 It took me some time to figure out, but now I'm here.
+Eager to learn everything I can about game development, devoted to sharpening all my skills and tools.
 That's why I'm a student at Yrgos Game Creator Programmer, that's why I have this page and hopefully that's the reason why you are here.

-If someone would have asked me about programming a few years back I would have probably just given them a an indifferent shrug - now it's my greatest passion.
+If someone would have asked me about programming a few years back I would have probably just given them an indifferent shrug - now it's my greatest passion.
+Strange, but true.
 I may just be a log floating in the sea of life, but now I'm a log with a clear goal.

 I want to become a skilled, creative and versatile programmer.
 Nothing more, nothing less.